hashicorp/terraform-website/content/source/docs/enterprise/admin/index.html.md

 layout: "enterprise"
 page_title: "Administration - Terraform Enterprise"
 description: |-
-  Find documentation about the two types of Terraform Enterprise administration: Infrastructure and Application.
+  Learn how to administer the Terraform Enterprise application itself, and the infrastructure that it runs on.
 ---

 # Administering Terraform Enterprise